80 Examples of Onomatopoeia: Sound Words List (With Pictures & Example Sentences)

 : used to represent a low rough sound, often someone makes when annoyed or angry

-Example sentence She just grunted and rejected his proposal for dinner.
+Example in a sentence She just grunted and rejected his proposal for dinner.

 34. Growl